Full Disclosure Briefing: JetBlue and Spirit announce plans to merge - NewsBreak

 Should Virginia teachers be allowed to bring guns into the classroom?

 As concern over school shootings increases, some say teachers should be able to bring guns to the classroom.
-In Virginia, law enforcement officials are the only people allowed to carry guns into schools.
-But some firearms advocates say Virginia should join the two dozen other states that allow people who are not police or security officials to carry guns into schools.
+Michael Pope reports.

 Comments / 0